Efficient Nested Simulation Experiment Design via the Likelihood Ratio Method: Numerical Studies

-Table~\ref{tab:CrI} shows that the CrIs constructed by the oracle and the optimal design are very close in both coverage and width across all $\alpha$s, although the latter shows a slight undercoverage compared to the former.
-The undercoverage is caused by that the optimal design interpolates the simulation outputs run at the sampling outer scenarios, however, it is alleviated as $N$ grows.
-The standard design clearly exhibits overcoverage and wide CrIs.
+Table~\ref{tab:CrI} shows that the CrIs constructed by the oracle and the optimal design are very close in both coverage and width across for all choices for $\alpha$, although the latter shows a slight undercoverage compared to the former.
+The undercoverage is caused by that the optimal design interpolates the simulation outputs run at the sampling outer scenarios, however, it is alleviated as $M$ grows.
+SNS clearly exhibits overcoverage and wide CrIs.
 This is because the small inner sample size, $N$, makes $\Var[\estmuMC_i]$ large, which inflates the CrI.
-Notice that the standard design$^+$ still shows overcoverage and slightly wider CrIs than the oracle indicating that the inflation of CrI from MC error of $\estmuMC_i$ persists even with $N=1{,}000$.
-The optimal design and the standard design$^+$ show comparable performances across all $\alpha$s, however, the former costs only $1/670$ of the simulation replications of the latter on average.
+Notice that SNS$^+$ still overcovers and slightly wider CrIs than the oracle indicating that the inflation of CrI from MC error of $\estmuMC_i$ persists even with $N=1{,}000$.
+The optimal design and SNS$^+$ show comparable performances across all $\alpha$s, however, the former costs only $1/670$ of the simulation replications of the latter on average.
 The regression method shows clear overcoverage across all $\alpha$s compared to the optimal design.
-In particular, the difference between the CrI widths from the two methods is wider for smaller $\alpha$, which coincides with the observations from the ERM example; the regression tends to work poorly at predicting $\mu(\btheta)$ for extreme $\btheta$s.
+In particular, the difference between the CrI widths from the two methods is wider for smaller $\alpha$, which coincides with the observations from the ERM examples; the regression tends to work poorly at predicting $\mu(\btheta)$ for extreme $\btheta$s.
 On the other hand, the optimal nested simulation design does not suffer from this by allocating more replications to the extreme outer scenarios so that they achieve the same target ESS.